Prisca92/Project-3/README.md

 Power Production Visualization:
 Illustrates the amount of nuclear electric power production.
 Includes insights into the operating units contributing to the production.

+Electric Power Consumption Visualization:
+A line graph was used to show trends, over time.
+As a result, it functions best because the data collection is continuous as opposed to having many beginnings and ends.
+This interactive model allows users to view historical energy consumption data and also interact with the visualization in some form using (zoom function, text box’s, and a drop down function to view the data collected) .
+It is this interactivity that will allow users the ability to investigate their energy usage behavior and patterns more closely, and possibly assist them to change their underlying energy consumption behaviors.

+When looking at the 'Nuclear Electric Power Consumption Over Time' graph, we observed a generally increasing trend in nuclear energy consumption from 1970 to 2022.
+There is a noticeable spike in the  late 1970’s early 1980s, which could be attributed to increased investment in nuclear power during that period.
+The trend remains relatively stable until the early 2000s when we see another uptick, possibly indicating renewed interest or expansion in nuclear energy production.
+It's essential to note the contextual factors, such as changes in energy policies or economic conditions, that may have influenced these consumption patterns.
+Overall, nuclear energy consumption has played a significant role in the energy mix over the years, with fluctuations that reflect both policy decisions and broader energy trends.